 7) By default the action taken when a threat is found is to Ask.
 This can become time consuming if there are many finds, but personally I like having the options depending what is found.
 Adjust according to your needs.
 Click OK

-8) Once clicking on the Schedule Now all you need to do is a system restart.
+8) Once clicking on the Start, all you need to do is a system restart.
 If anything is found during the boot scan the prompts are self explanatory, read them and follow their advice.

 This FAQ was created on a 64-bit Windows 7 system using the Snipping Tool for screen captures.

-Installation Tips: If connected to the Internet with anything but a Dial-up connection, be sure to get into Settings/Updates and select both Automatic Update settings as well as "My computer is permanently connected to the Internet."
+Installation Tips: Be sure to get into Settings/Update and select both Automatic Update settings as well as "My computer is permanently connected to the Internet."
 I also go to Sounds and uncheck the sound for Automatic Update.
 It can be a little unnerving when nobody is using the system yet it starts talking!
 Beginning in Version 5, sounds are no longer profile specific, so any user account (and it need not have administrator rights) can change sound settings for all accounts.

 I'd like to thank all of of the forum members of the Avast support forums for making so many references to this FAQ.
 Thanks!